mmuratarat/mmuratarat.github.io/_posts/2020-02-01-principal_component_analysis.md

 # array([ 224.09830141, 3145.55193338, 4550.34976521])
 {% endhighlight %}

-You can also compute the explained variance ratio using eigenvalues
+You can also find the explained variance ratio using eigenvalues:

 {% highlight python %}
 variances = sorted_eigenvalues / sorted_eigenvalues.sum()